LWFlouisa/NewPoetry/_posts/2023-09-09-u_MyEhenaMarie.md

 is the only one I could love.<br />
 And father took her away from me.

-She I bury myself, crawl inside.<br />
+So I bury myself, crawl inside.<br />
 Me and my Ehena Marie.<br />
 And in this midnight forest,<br />
 I can be with my beloved.<br />